collinberke/blog-forecasting_exploratory_analysis/README.md

 # Bugs, issues, or improvements

-Please file an [issue](https://github.com/collinberke/blog-shiny_summary_tiles/issues) if you find any bugs.
-Suggestions for improvements/optimizations through [pull requests](https://github.com/collinberke/blog-shiny_summary_tiles/issues) are always welcome and apprecitated.
+Please file an [issue](https://github.com/collinberke/blog-forecasting_exploratory_analysis/issues) if you find any errors or issues with the post.